nextcloud/server/CODE_OF_CONDUCT.md

 You can find our full code of conduct on our website: https://nextcloud.com/code-of-conduct/

 Please, keep our CoC in mind when you contribute!
 That way, everyone can be a part of our community in a productive, positive, creative and fun way.
+We need to think how to create a good product.